olupelumi/GeneticScheduler2.0/README.md

 **Others:**

-- Created a shift list of the shifts and put them in chronological order
+- Created a shift list of the shifts and put them in chronological order.
 - Used that shift list to create a mapping from an index to one of the shifts in order to represent each shift by a number.

 ### Schedule Agent Class: